News

 What about period stigma?

 One of the biggest causes underscoring period poverty is menstrual stigma.
-Taboos, myths, prejudices, and shame surrounding menstruation show up in different ways around the world, from using euphemisms in everyday conversation to having a series of “purification” customs and rituals, such as forcing people to live in a menstruation hut during their cycles — a practice that is now mostly illegal but still performed.
+Taboos, myths, prejudices, and shame surrounding menstruation show up in different ways around the world, from using euphemisms in everyday conversation to having a series of “purification” customs and rituals, such as forcing women and girls to live in a menstruation hut during their cycles — a practice that is now mostly illegal but still performed.

-Menstrual stigma has other long-lasting consequences and feeds into the larger issue of gender bias in healthcare.
-It also reinforces more fundamental gender inequalities: Because most people who menstruate are women and girls, periods are seen as a weakness rather than a normal biological function.
-Period poverty and stigma help to reinforce the stereotypes of women as “hysterical” and “out of control,” prejudices that have both implicit and explicit impacts on laws and policies.
+Periods are often seen as a weakness rather than a normal biological function.
+Period poverty and stigma help to reinforce prejudices that have both implicit and explicit impacts on laws and policies.

 This leads to a vicious cycle: Periods are seen as taboo, a weakness, or a private matter.
 Because of that, access to menstrual hygiene products is often not prioritized, even in high-income countries, even the US: In 21 out of the 50 states, pads and tampons are still taxed as “luxury” items.
 The same goes for education about menstrual hygiene and reproductive health.